These grounding courses demystify NEC Article 250. You will understand grounding and bonding with zero confusion, both theory and application.

 Don't rush.
 Relax and enjoy the learning experience.
 You'll actually learn faster that way than if you try to cram.

 Keep your goal in mind.
 As you study, it's good to occasionally remember why you study.
 Those who are enjoying the study of electrical basics usually have another goal they want to reach, such as becoming an electrical journeyman or an industrial maintenance tech.
 Thinking of this goal can help you stay with your program.

-Volume 1 of Mike Holt's 2011 Understanding the NEC Text is an illustrated text that provides detailed explanations to help you understand Article 90 and the first four Chapters of the NEC (NFPA 70).
-Based on the 2011 NEC, this book is a component of Mike Holt NEC c More Info
+Volume 1 of Mike Holt's Understanding the NEC Text is an illustrated text that provides detailed explanations to help you understand Article 90 and the first four Chapters of the NEC (NFPA 70).
+This book is a component of Mike Holt NEC courses and is meant to be us More Info

 Learn how to correctly apply the NEC Article 250 requirements every time.
 Learn the purpose of grounding, operation and impact on electromagnetic fields, system grounding vs. circuit grounding, location of grounding connection, enclosure grounding....
 Includes two More Info

 This text is a component of the Mike Holt Grounding vs. Bonding Library.
 When the Mike Holt Grounding vs. Bonding Library is used in the classroom, each student will need a personal copy of this book.
 More Info

 Did you know that many NEC requirements and OSHA requirements for "grounding" are actually referring to bonding?
 Did you know that mixing the two up can cause power quality problems and even lethal shock?
 This MP3 from Mike Holt's Grounding and Bonding library will More Info

 Did you know that many NEC requirements and OSHA requirements for "grounding" are actually referring to bonding?
 Did you know that mixing the two up can cause power quality problems and even lethal shock?
 Mike Holt's Grounding and Bonding library, based on NEC Arti More Info